WiseManAlgo/MTF-Confluence-Dashboard/README.md

 **Open Source**

 Published under the Mozilla Public License 2.0.
+Copyright © 2026 WiseManAlgo.
 Free to use, study, modify, and distribute.